-Assessment Test or Section Minimum Required Score

-Praxis Core Reading 162
+Assessment Test or Section Minimum Required Score Praxis Core Reading 162

 Praxis Core Mathematics 156

 Praxis Core Writing 162

 ACT Reading 22

 ACT Math 22

 ACT Writing 6

 SAT Evidence-Based Reading and Writing (Reading) 540

 SAT Math 530

 SAT Essay - Writing dimension 5

-PLEASE NOTE: Students will not be admitted to the student teaching internship if they do not meet the cumulative GPA requirement of 2.75 or higher.
-Transferred credits will not be included in the GPA calculation for admission to internship.
-Students who do not meet the GPA or exam score requirements may submit a written request to the Director of Teacher Education for reconsideration of admission upon meeting the requirements.
+PLEASE NOTE: Transferred credits will not be included in the GPA calculation for admission to the student teaching internship.
+Students who do not meet the cumulative GPA requirement of 2.9 or the course grade requirements will not be admitted but may submit a written request to the Director of Teacher Education for reconsideration of admission upon meeting the requirements.